jsrois/jsrois.github.io/_posts/2017-06-28-continuous-integration-2k17.markdown

 One great thing about CI tools: they provide lots of different ways of notifying a broken build.
 Use this.
 You can send emails, Slack messages and all sort of messages.
 Go even beyond this if you can: use a TV monitor to continuously visualize your build dashboard.
 Put a giant traffic light in your workplace (yes, [there are teams doing that](https://wiki.jenkins.io/display/JENKINS/Traffic+Light+Plugin).
 Create specific [_Information Radiators_](http://alistair.cockburn.us/Information+radiator) for CI.

+> Optimism is an occupational hazard of programming.
+Feedback is the treatment.
+(Kent Beck)

+The goal of notifying broken builds loudly is not to shame anyone in the team, but to declare a temporary state of emergency where everyone can help.
+Of course, in such an

 ##### CI Certification Test